 So, what does LafargeHolcim come up with?
 Well-behaved contractors, automated vehicle inspection, and tracking vehicles on the route.
 Our partner from Uganda has benefited as well.
 At the very beginning, they served 1,000 units, and now they work with another 1000 units in Kenya and Tanzania.

 As you see, taking up the initiative can turn out to be fruitful for all the parties involved.
 The right implementation of the right solution is a safe and proven method to stand out among competitors and get new clients.

-Need to contact the developer of the vehicle inspection solution or want to share your own success story with Gurtam community?
-Then feel free to write us at email@example.com or fill up a form at my.gurtam.com.
+Need to contact the developer of the vehicle inspection solution or want to share your own success story with the Gurtam community?
+Then feel free to write us at firstname.lastname@example.org or fill up a form at my.gurtam.com.

 Photo sources: www.lafarge.co.ug, twitter.com/himacement, zkg.de.